sacalon/sacalon/README.md

 ## Contributions
 You can contribute to Hascal by [opening an issue](https://github.com/hascal/hascal/issues/new/choose) or [forking](https://github.com/hascal/hascal/fork) the repository and [contributing to Hascal's documentation](https://github.com/hascal/hascal/tree/main/docs).

-You can also [join the Hascal community](https://gitter.im/hascal/community) and ask questions.
+You can also [join the Hascal community](https://gitter.im/hascal/community) and ask & answer questions.

 [See our roadmap](docs/src/ROADMAP.md)